openziti/ziti-doc/docusaurus/docs-ops/30-configuration/router.md

 ### `edge`

 The `edge` section contains configuration that pertain to edge functionality.
-At present, the only value in this section is a `csr` section (that is duplicated by the root [`csr` section](#csr)).
 This section must be preset and empty to enable edge functionality (e.g. SDK connectivity).
+At present, the only value in this section is a deprecated `csr` section.
+It is suggested to use the root `csr` section instead as this allows the router to run in "fabric only" and "edge mode" seamlessly.

 Example: